 Europe 1,960

-Canada 435
+Canada United States (1) 435

 United States (1) 55

 Total 2,450

-(1) Excludes employees of our Louisiana joint venture.
+(1)Excludes employees of our Louisiana joint venture.

 Our hourly employees in production facilities worldwide are represented by a variety of labor unions under labor agreements with various expiration dates.
 Our European union employees are covered by master collective bargaining agreements in the chemicals industry that are renewed annually.
 Our Canadian union employees are covered by a collective bargaining agreement that expires in June 2007.
-We have begun negotiations for a new collective bargaining agreement in Canada, and we currently believe we will obtain a new agreement before the current agreement expires.
+We have begun negotiations for a new collective bargaining agreement before the current agreement expires.
 We believe our labor relations are good.